 1. Connect with your ecosystem

-Regardless of the complexity of your ecosystem, when you are doing EDI in the cloud, on-boarding all of them can happen quickly.
+Regardless of the complexity of your ecosystem, when you are doing EDI in the cloud, onboarding all of them can happen quickly.
 The better they cooperate, the faster it can happen.

-Your IT team doesn't have to worry about setting up connections, it all happens through a cloud-based integration platform which has prebuilt adapters and integration schemas.
+Your IT team doesn't have to worry about setting up connections, it all happens through a cloud-based integration platform that has prebuilt adapters and integration schemas.
 It supports any protocols and it can handle challenging connectivity requests as well, such as getting data from behind a firewall.

 2. Define the messaging format

 Your stakeholders may use many different messaging formats from UN EDIFACT, X12 EDIFACT, ASC X12, XML EDIFACT, JSON, IMP, CSV, in-house proprietary formats, etc.

 You need to be able to forward messages to them so that their systems can understand and get back information in your preferred format.

 You can translate the data formats in the cloud rapidly and ensure the best possible communication with your network.